LAION-AI/Open-Assistant/website/cypress/README.md

 # Component and e2e testing with Cypress

-[Cypress](https://www.cypress.io/) is used for both component- and end-to-end testing.
+[Cypress](https://www.cypress.io/) is used for both component and end-to-end testing.
 Below there's a few examples for the context of this site.
 To learn more, the
 [Cypress documentation](https://docs.cypress.io/guides/getting-started/opening-the-app) has it all.